 These bad boys are a lot smaller and lighter than the Deltablaster, but still has some of the same cool features.
 You need to turn your blaster on and decide whether you’re playing on a team (red or blue) or free-for-all (purple).
-It also has the indoor/outdoor mode, fire trigger and unlimited reload button.
+It also has the indoor/outdoor mode, fire trigger, and an unlimited reload button.
 There is also a speaker on one side that emits laser sounds.

-With each trigger pull you’ll get a plethora of information, it fires a single-shot IR burst, register hits with lights and sounds, displays health status and ammo capacity.
+With each trigger pull you’ll get a plethora of information, it fires a single-shot IR burst, register hits with lights and sounds, displays health status, and ammo capacity.
 The indicator display is simpler than the Deltablaster, you don’t see visual numbers but instead, the colors will change to indicate your health status and ammo capacity.
 We found these lights piercing and hard on the eyes, especially at night.
 But, this blaster is not recommended to play in complete darkness.

 The front of the barrel has the LED infrared emitter lens which is where you shoot from.
-Your goal is to aim for your opponents IR receiver.
+Your goal is to aim for your opponent’s IR receiver.
 If you hit it, you affect your opponent’s health.